sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/auto_indexing_configuration.md

 root: dev/sg
 ```

 The following example uses the Docker image `sourcegraph/lsif-node` pinned at the tag `autoindex`.
-This index configuration will run `npm install` followed by the TypeScript indexer in the `editors/code` directory.
-In this job, the `npm install` and the `lsif-tsc` are performed using the same workspace, but are invoked in different Docker containers.
+This index configuration will run `npm install` followed by the TypeScript indexer `lsif-tsc` in the `editors/code` directory.
+In this job, both commands run in the same workspace, but are invoked in different Docker containers.
 Both containers happen to be based on the same image, but that's not necessary.

 ```yaml
 steps: